flutter/website/src/development/platform-integration/android/splash-screen-migration.md

    displays that splash screen.

 4. Locate the definition of the theme specified by the `android:theme` attribute within your application's `style` resources.
-This theme is what specifies the launch theme of your application.
-Ensure that this `style` configures the `android:windowBackground` attribute with your custom splash screen:
+This theme specifies the launch theme of your application.
+Ensure that the `style` attribute configures the `android:windowBackground` attribute with your custom splash screen:

    ```xml